What is weaning?

 Weaning for mum

 If you stop breastfeeding quickly, your breasts might fill with milk (engorge) and get very uncomfortable.
 To prevent engorged breasts, you might need to express your milk sometimes.
-Express just enough for comfort – if you express too much you’ll actually stimulate an increase in supply.
+Express just enough for comfort.
+If you express too much, it won’t reduce your milk supply and weaning can take longer.

 Some mums need to go from one feed a day to one feed every few days to avoid engorged breasts, before stopping breastfeeding altogether.

-If any lump is persistent or painful or you start feeling flu-like symptoms, see your GP as soon as possible.
+If any lump is painful and hasn’t gone away after 24 hours, or you start feeling flu-like symptoms, see your GP as soon as possible.

 Weaning, pregnancy and contraception